Efficient approximation of high-frequency Helmholtz solutions by Gaussian coherent states: Setting and main results

 \subsection{Statement of the approximability result}

 Our main result is that, if $f$ is micro-localised near the set $\{ (\bx, \bxi) \in \R^{2d}; p_\hbar(\bx, \bxi)=0\}$, then so is the solution $u_\hbar$ to $P_\hbar u_\hbar = f$.
 This is a standard result when micro-localisation is understood in terms of pseudo-differential operators (see for instance \cite[Theorem 6.4]{zworski2012semiclassical}), but here, by micro-localisation properties, we mean that $f$ can be approached by a linear combination of $\gshmn$ with $[\bm,\bn]$ in a certain region of $\Z^{2d}$.
-Hence, our results may not be easily recovered from \cite[Theorem 6.4]{zworski2012semiclassical}.
+Hence, our results may not be easily recovered from standard results in semiclassical analysis (see e.g. \cite[Theorem 6.4]{zworski2012semiclassical}).

-\begin{theorem}[Approximability for Gaussian state right-hand sides] Let $\varepsilon > 0$ and $0 \leq \alpha < \delta_0/2$.
+\begin{theorem}[Approximability for Gaussian state right-hand sides] Let $0 < \varepsilon < 1/2$ and $0 \leq \alpha < \delta_0/2$.
 For $\hbar \in \LH$, consider the right-hand side

 where $F^\hbar \in \Lambda_{\hbar,\rm rhs}$ with

 Then, if $u_\hbar$ is the solution to $P_\hbar u_\hbar = f_\hbar$, we have

 for all $p \in \N$ with